Seralyne/ScalableTeachingReimplementation/README.md

 ## Running the project

+If you're running against the mocked GitLab instance, make sure to run that first using `flask --app gitlab_mock run`

 1. Ensure you've entered the previously created virtual environment and installed the dependencies by running the previous steps.
 2. Ensure you've changed the default settings for the tokens.
 3. Ensure you've run all the migrations by running `python manage.py migrate`